Fonterra slammed for claiming to help NZ penguins with cheese made in Denmark

 Joy is a Senior Lecturer in Ecology and Environmental Science at the Ecology Group at Massey University and an authority on sustainability and environmental causes.

-The package in question tells customers that, by purchasing the product, they are a "Mainland hero", contributing to help the yellow-eyed penguin.
+The package in question tells customers that, by purchasing the product, they are a "Mainland hero", contributing to helping the yellow-eyed penguin.

 His post questioned whether Fonterra's contributions to the yellow-eyed penguin population were hurt by the massive carbon footprint of the cheese that the company imports from Denmark.